 No tracking and logging

-Google records literally every action done by its users.
-This includes your IP address, every search that you do, which emails you open, which websites you visit, and much more.
+Google records literally every action done by its users(new window).
+This includes your IP address(new window), every search that you do, which emails you open, which websites you visit, and much more.
 Proton Mail takes the opposite approach and by default, does not monitor or record user activity, not even IP addresses.

 Encryption for messages in transit